These brioche a tete rolls are perfect for entertaining. Make them ahead of time and serve them for your next brunch or dinner party!

 - Replace the paddle attachment with the hook attachment.
 Knead on medium speed for 2 minutes.
 Stop to scrape the dough off the sides of the bowl and off the hook.
 Again, knead for another 2 minutes.
 Add in half of the butter (a couple pieces at a time) as the hook attachment continues to knead your dough.
 Stop every minute or so to better incorporate the butter into the dough using your spatula.
 Scrape the dough off the sides of the bowl ￼and hook attachment before adding in the remaining half of butter, a couple pieces at a time.
 Knead the dough for another 2 to 3 minutes.
 Remove your bowl from the stand mixer and use your spatula to spread the butter into the dough as best as possible.
 Dough will be buttery and moist.

 - Lightly flour your work surface before scooping the dough out into one big heap onto the floured surface.
 Use lightly floured hands to knead your dough, folding the sides into the middle at 12, 3, 6, and 9 o’clock.
 Flip the dough ball over and repeat the folding.
 Place the dough ball, smooth side up, into a clean, large bowl.
-Cover tightly with plastic wrap and place in a warm, draft-free place until doubled in size (approx. 1 to 1 1/2 hours).
+Cover tightly with plastic wrap and place in a warm, draft-free place until nearly doubled in size (approx. 2 hours).

 - Transfer the expanded dough ball back onto a lightly floured work surface and again knead your dough, folding the sides into the middle at 12, 3, 6, and 9 o'clock.
 Flip the dough over and repeat.
 Place the dough back into the bowl, smooth side up, and cover tightly with plastic wrap.
 Place dough in fridge overnight (or at least 10 hours) for best flavor.

 - The next morning, place the dough out on the counter to come to room temperature (about 2 hours).
-Grease your brioche tins (3 inch tins work well) and set aside.
+Grease 8 brioche tins (3 inch tins work well) and set aside.
 Lightly flour your work surface before transferring your dough out of the bowl.
 Knead the dough, folding its sides in towards the middle again to create a compact ball shape.
 Use a bench scrape or sharp knife to divide your dough into 8 equal pieces.
-Place 7 of the pieces in your bowl, covered tightly with plastic wrap, while you roll and work on one piece at a time.

 - Preheat your oven to 375°F, with the oven rack positioned in the middle.
-Create your egg wash by whisking 1 egg with a tiny pinch of salt.
+Create your egg wash by whisking 1 egg to break up the yolk.
 Brush the brioche with the wash, trying your best not to let the wash drip down onto the molds (or else the brioche might stick to the molds).
 Bake until tops and sides are golden brown, approximately 18 minutes.
 Gently lift the brioche from their molds to carefully check their sides if you're unsure.
 Brioche is best served barely warm.

 You can also skip the “tete" making process of the brioche and simple place the 8 dough balls together in a 9-inch loaf pan to create 1 large loaf.
 Simply line up the dough balls in 2 columns with 4 pieces in each column.
-To learn more about this method, visit the recipe for Pumpkin Brioche
+To learn more about this method, visit the recipe for Cinnamon Raisin Orange Brioche